Gillian was repeatedly misdiagnosed for 18 months, but she kept persevering until she was finally diagnosed with ovarian cancer aged 33.

 I read every article I could find and my on-going persistent symptoms were pointing towards ovarian cancer.
 But how would I convince medics of my concerns without looking like a hypochondriac?
 After a repeat CA125 showed slightly elevated results, my CT scan appeared 'normal.'
 At that point, very upset and weak, I pushed one more time for another opinion, before resigning to thinking I must be imagining it, and tried to convince myself it was normal.

-Finally in early March 2020, after persistently raising that I now had every symptom of ovarian cancer, at my next appointment a grave consultant’s voice told me gently I had ovarian cancer.
+Finally in early March 2020, 18 months after noticing the changes in my body, after persistently raising that I now had every symptom of ovarian cancer, at my next appointment a grave consultant’s voice told me gently I had ovarian cancer.
 No matter how many times I’d predicted this conversation, nothing prepares you for hearing those words.

 This diagnosis was life-changing.
 The cancer had now spread and I would need extensive abdominal surgery to save my life, and this would also take my fertility.
 I was heartbroken.Gillian